mauricelanghinrichs/memocell/README.rst

 MemoCell - Bayesian inference of stochastic cellular processes with and without memory in Python.

-`` ⚠️ IMPORTANT NOTE: MemoCell is in the final stage before the first official release.
+⚠️ ``IMPORTANT NOTE: MemoCell is in the final stage before the first official release.
 A biorxiv paper presenting MemoCell will also be released soon.
 Once we remove this note you are ready to go.
-Stay tuned❗ ⚠️ ``
+Stay tuned``❗ ⚠️

 Getting Started
 ---------------